highlights of operations

-Chevron is Indonesia’s largest oil producer.
-Net production in 2015 averaged 176,000 barrels of liquids and 185 million cubic feet of natural gas per day.
+Chevron is one of Indonesia’s largest oil producers.
+Net production in 2016 averaged 173,000 barrels of liquids and 182 million cubic feet of natural gas per day.

 We operate in partnership with Indonesia’s Special Task Force for Upstream Oil and Gas Business Activities through production-sharing contracts (PSCs).